 This security mechanism is executed through a highly secured manual process, and provides a protection for all strategic domain names:

-The registries proposing this lock and the associated extensions are:
+The registries that propose this lock and the associated extensions are:

 - Verisign: .COM / .NET / .TV / .CC / .NAME